TeunB6/Poker-Bot-Tournament/readme.md

     - The tournament will be run using the included tournament.py script.
     - All submitted bots will be imported and placed on a single large poker table.
     - After playing a large amount of games with a fixed hand limit, the agent with the most total chips summed across all games (with buyin * num_games subtracted for clarity), will be crowned the winner.
     - A game is defined as a series of hands played with each agent starting with the same amount of chips (the buy-in).
-A game ends either when the hand limit is reached or when there is only one agent who still has any chips.
+A game ends either when the hand limit (100) is reached or when there is only one agent who still has any chips.
     - The tournament will be run using standard Texas Holdem Rules.

 - Running your bot:
     - Your bot will be run in the Judge class environment.
     - An action will be picked using your bot's choose_action method.
+This action has a time-limit of 0.2s
     - Your bot will have a private attribute which is its id, this is its index in the list of players.
 So when supplied with a list containing information about all players.
 The information pertaining to your bot can be found at that index.

 - The choose_action method of your bot is supplied with the following information: